amaad-michael/michaeltatum.xyz/content/contact.md

 ---
 title: "Drop me a line!"
 draft: false
-date: 2025-06-03
+date: 2025-08-28
 description: "Contact A. Michael Tatum via email, social media.
-Based in Austin, TX."
+Based in Texas, USA."
 ---

 Feel free to reach out to me through any of the following methods: